AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   Appears in the middle of the rail, and always showing the description of the currently selected item, the breadcrumbs let you navigate within a specific console.
 In the Sites console, you can navigate through the levels of your website.

   Clicking the breadcrumb text opens a drop-down that lists the levels of the hierarchy of the currently selected item.
-Click an entry to jump to that location.
+To jump to that location, click an entry.

   ![Hierarchy levels](assets/bh-06.png)